-For hybrid GPU laptops the best solution usually is to have switchable graphics: Intel for normal, everyday usage (uses less power and saves battery) and NVIDIA for games or more graphic intense programs (uses more battery).
+For hybrid GPU laptops with Intel and Nvidia the best solution usually is to have switchable graphics: Intel for normal, everyday usage (uses less power and saves battery) and NVIDIA for games or more graphic intense programs (uses more battery).
 Optimus manager is a port of Ubuntu’s nvidia-prime solution to Arch Linux where a user can easily choose which GPU can be used at this session, so a user can still can save energy and be mobile on a daily basis but have all power and benefits of NVIDIA discrete card when needed (including Vulkan).

 CATION: Optimus manager is relatively new and under heavy development so beware, MAKE A SYSTEM BACKUP before proceeding further.
 It’s not enough to just install the package and some manual configuration is needed.
 Please, make ALL CHANGES BEFORE REBOOT.
 If you reboot system before everything is in order, your graphical session may not boot successfully.